chiawen0104/ece228_VLMPed-CoT/README.md

 # ECE228 VLMPed-CoT

 Final Project of UCSD ECE 228.
 Our project title: **How Do Vision Language Models Utilize Multi-Frame Temporal Information for Pedestrian Intention Prediction?**

+We design controlled experiments to analyze how VLMPed-CoT and VLMPed-wo-CoT utilize multi-frame temporal information for pedestrian crossing intention prediction.

 This repository is adapted from the official implementation of: